TabakaLab/mTopic/README.rst

 Features
 --------

-- Supports multimodal data integration (RNA, ATAC, protein, histone modifications)
+- Supports simultaneous inference of multimodal molecular programs from any set of single-cell modalities
 - Handles spatial and non-spatial single-cell data
 - Implements scalable variational inference for efficient training
 - Allows per-modality preprocessing, signature detection, and z-score enrichment